maksimumeffort/morse-translate/README.md

 ## Future Goals

 -   Add functionality for translation tool to recognise numbers and special characters
--   Add functionality for translator to find out
+-   Add functionality for translation tool to support more languages

 ---